FIWARE/tutorials.Entity-Relationships/README.md

 **Docker Compose** is a tool for defining and running multi-container Docker applications.
 A [YAML file](https://raw.githubusercontent.com/Fiware/tutorials.Entity-Relationships/master/docker-compose.yml) is used configure the required services for the application.
 This means all container sevices can be brought up in a single commmand.
 Docker Compose is installed by default as part of Docker for Windows and  Docker for Mac, however Linux users will need to follow the instructions found [here](https://docs.docker.com/compose/install/)

-### Cygwin for Windows
+## Cygwin for Windows

-**Cygwin** is a collection of GNU and Open Source tools which provide functionality similar to a Linux distribution on Windows.
-Windows users should download the tool from [here](www.cygwin.com).
+We will start up our services using a simple Bash script.
+Windows users should download [cygwin](www.cygwin.com) to provide a command line functionality similar to a Linux distribution on Windows.

-### Postman (Optional)

- **Postman** is a testing framework for REST APIs.
-The tool can be downloaded from [here](www.getpostman.com).

-The text in this tutorial uses `cUrl` commands to interact with the Orion Context Broker server, however a [Postman collection](https://raw.githubusercontent.com/Fiware/tutorials.Getting-Started/master/FIWARE%20Getting%20Started.postman_collection.json)  of commands is also available within this GitHub repository.
-The entire tutorial is also available directly as [Postman documentation](http://fiware.github.io/tutorials.Entity-Relationships/).

-## Starting the containers
+# Start Up

-All services can be initialised from the command line by running the bash script provided within the repository:
+All services can be initialised from the command line by running the [services](https://github.com/Fiware/tutorials.Entity-Relationships/blob/master/services) Bash script provided within the repository:

 ```bash
 ./services start
 ```

-This command will also import seed data from the previous Store Finder tutorial on startup.
+This command will also import seed data from the previous [Store Finder tutorial](https://github.com/Fiware/tutorials.Getting-Started) on startup.

 >**Note:** If you want to clean up and start over again you can do so with the following command:
 >
 >```bash
->services stop
+>./services stop
 >```
 >

+#  Creating and Associating Data Entities

 ## Creating Several Entities at Once